mariotlemes/non3GPP-WiFi/README.md

     <img src="figs/registration.png"/>
 </p>

-**1)** UE-non3GPP initiates the IKEv2/ISAKMP initial exchange with the N3IWF for the establishment of an IKE SA.
+**1)** UE initiates the IKEv2/ISAKMP initial exchange with the N3IWF for the establishment of an IKE SA.

-**2)** UE-non3GPP sends to N3IWF the IKE_AUTH Request without the AUTH payload indicating use of EAP-5G.
+**2)** UE sends to N3IWF the IKE_AUTH Request without the AUTH payload indicating use of EAP-5G.

 **3)** N3IWF responds with an IKE_AUTH Response, including EAP-Request/5G-Start packet informing UE to start sending NAS messages.